the mentors and their students,

 “No I don’t.
 Thank you.”

-“Okay then, ready when you are, Empress.” she said as she held out a hand to him.
+“Okay then, ready when you are, Empress.”
+Sparse said as she held out a hand to the blonde.

 “See you on the other side.”